Flower Facts Focal Flowers Plants

 • English ivy appreciates humidity.
 Pebbles make a good planting medium as they increase humidity.

-Best Indoor Flowering Plant: White Jasmine
+White Jasmine

 White Jasmine is a little high maintenance in that you need to keep its soil moist, but its sweet smell and beautiful flowers will make it well worth the effort.
 Unlike most flowering plants, jasmine does well inside, especially during the winter months.
 White jasmine makes one of the best plants for the kitchen.
 Delicate and not overpowering, this houseplant’s fresh fragrance will keep your kitchen smelling bright and clean no matter how clean it actually might be.

-White Jasmine Care Tips
+White Jasmine Care Tips:

 • Dwarf varieties will do the best indoors.